axonops/axonops-cassandra-containers/DEVELOPMENT.md

 ### Pull Requests

 **To Development:**
+- **Not required** - Direct commits allowed
-- Create from feature/fix branches
+- Feature branches optional (for complex features)
-- CI runs tests automatically
+- CI tests run automatically on all pushes
-- Requires approval (per branch protection rules)
-- Merge when approved and tests pass

 **To Main:**
-- Create from `development` branch only
+- **Required** - Must create PR from `development` branch
-- CI runs tests again
-- Requires approval
+- Requires approval (enforced by branch protection)
+- CI tests run on PR
 - Only merge when development is stable and tested

 ## Code Review Checklist